Haim Saban: Music career

+In Israel, Saban worked as a tour promoter but found himself deep in debt due to financial losses during the Yom Kippur War.
+He discovered a young Noam Kaniel and took him to Paris, where Saban produced a string of Kaniel's singles and albums.
+In 1978, Kaniel recorded the theme for Goldorak, the French-dubbed version of UFO Robot Grendizer, the first anime to be telecast in France.
+This led to Saban's involvement in American cartoon music.

 After moving in 1983 to the United States, Haim Saban and partner Shuki Levy became known for soundtrack compositions for children's television programs of the 1980s.
 Although Levy and Saban composed for their own properties (such as Kidd Video and Maple Town), they scored for other production companies as well (such as Inspector Gadget, The Mysterious Cities of Gold, M.A.S.K., Dinosaucers, Dragon Quest, He-Man and the Masters of the Universe, She-Ra: Princess of Power, and Jayce and the Wheeled Warriors).

 In 1998, The Hollywood Reporter reported that he did not actually compose all the music (totalling 3,700 works in 2008) he is credited for; ten composers threatened to sue and Saban settled out of court.

 Business career

 Saban Entertainment

 He then became a television producer, founding Saban Entertainment in 1988.
-In the 1990s, Saban's company became known for the production of Power Rangers, Masked Rider, VR Troopers, Ninja Turtles: The Next Mutation and Big Bad Beetleborgs, which were Western adaptations of Japanese tokusatsu shows.
+In the 1990s, Saban's company became known for the production of Power Rangers, Masked Rider, VR Troopers, and Big Bad Beetleborgs, which were Western adaptations of Japanese tokusatsu shows.